Skip to main content

 My Practical Buying Strategy

-If I were building a small Lacoste tennis club capsule from the CNFans Spreadsheet, I would do it in this order: one white or cream polo, one navy or green track jacket, one striped knit, then one pair of clean tailored shorts or trousers.
+If I were building a small Lacoste tennis club capsule from the 100buy Spreadsheet, I would do it in this order: one white or cream polo, one navy or green track jacket, one striped knit, then one pair of clean tailored shorts or trousers.
 That gives you the most outfit range while keeping the aesthetic focused.

 Before buying, I would always request close QC shots of the logo, collar, cuffs, hem, and inside tags, plus a laid-flat measurement photo.
 If the collar looks flimsy or the embroidery looks soft and blobby, I would move on.
 There are too many listings out there to settle for a piece that only looks good from five feet away.

 My honest opinion?
-Lacoste tennis club elegance is one of the smartest directions on CNFans right now because it feels fashion-forward without being trend-chasing.
+Lacoste tennis club elegance is one of the smartest directions on 100buy right now because it feels fashion-forward without being trend-chasing.
 But it only lands when the product quality is genuinely clean.
 Start with the polo, be ruthless about collar and fabric checks, and build from there.

 J